 Studying zoology provides you with specialist knowledge in areas such as ethology (the science of animal behaviour), animal biology (particularly physiology, molecular biology and genetics), conservation and ecology.

-In addition to this subject-specific knowledge, you will also develop practical experience of modern laboratory and field research techniques, giving you a range of technical skills.
+In addition to this subject-specific knowledge, you will develop practical experience of modern laboratory and field research techniques, giving you a range of technical skills.

 You also gain a strong set of transferable skills, which include: